 Pulitzer Prize & Tony Award winning American Playwright & Screenwriter

-In 2014 we launched the Planet Earth Arts New Play Festival at Berkeley Rep and Stanford University, in collaboration with PlayGround and the National Center for New Plays at Stanford, to inspire playwrights to create bold new works for the stage exploring planetary sustainability as well as environmental and social justice.
+In 2014 we launched the Festival, in collaboration with PlayGround, inspiring playwrights to create bold new works for the stage exploring planetary sustainability and environmental justice.

 Illustration: Black Boy by Goulwen Reboux.
 Prairie Fringed Orchid by Ananda Heller.
 Polar Bear by Candy Witcher.
 Arrangement by Vincent Terrell Durham